hexian000/neosocksd/API.md

 **Description**

-Low-level API to run Lua code on another neosocksd and return the result.
-On another neosocksd, the code runs in asynchronous routine.
-Therefore, you can call `await.*` functions in the remote code. `await.invoke` is likely to be less efficient than `neosocksd.invoke`.
+Low-level API for running Lua code on another neosocksd and returning the result.
+On the remote neosocksd, the code runs in an asynchronous routine, so you can call `await.*` functions in the remote code. `await.invoke` is typically less efficient than `neosocksd.invoke`.

-Tip: Please refer to `await.rpcall` in `libruleset.lua`.
+Note: See `await.rpcall` in `libruleset.lua`.

 ### await.resolve